powerjg/learning_gem5/part3/MSI/directory.rst

     }

-Finally, we have the transistion section of the state machine file.
+Finally, we have the transition section of the state machine file.
 These mostly come from Table 8.2 in Sorin et al., but there are some extra transitions to deal with the unknown memory latency.

 .. code-block:: c++